Managing Water Scarcity in Jordan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Jordan Ministry of Water and Irrigation
+Lead executing agency: Ministry of Water and Irrigation

 Jordan is one of the driest countries in the world.
 Water resources per person are less than 60 cubic metres per year, which is far below the international water poverty line.
 The pressure on available resources is increasing due to a growing population, the large number of Syrian refugees, and the effects of climate change which has altered both rain patterns and average temperatures.
 Groundwater resources have been overused for some decades, leaving supplies perilously uncertain.

 The water sector institutions' long-term planning does not fully address issues such as the availability of resources and changes in demand, making it harder for them to allocate resources optimally.
 At the same time, the companies who supply water and treat wastewater are struggling to maintain their service delivery levels and ensure the continuity of their operations.